projjm/Youtube-Jukebox/README.md

 * Supports videos and playlist links
 * Automatically caches audio for future listens
 * Configurable server resources parameters
+* Queue anonymous songs by prefixing request with '?'
 * Easy to use!

 # About